SeanVenz/codechum/Lesson1/Topic9.md

 # HTML Navigation: Creating Navigation Menus using Lists and Anchor Tags

-In HTML (Hypertext Markup Language), you can create navigation menus to help users navigate through different sections or pages of a website.
+In HTML, you can create navigation menus to help users navigate through different sections or pages of a website.
 Navigation menus play a crucial role in providing a clear and organized structure to your web content.
-In this comprehensive guide, we will explore how to create navigation menus using lists and anchor tags.
+In this topic, we will explore how to create navigation menus using lists and anchor tags.

 ## Introduction